 While having a qualification is going to improve your chances of getting that teaching assistant job, you’ll still be able to work without one but getting your qualifications means you’ll be qualified for higher level positions with better pay and more responsibility, as well as knowing everything you’ll need to know about the job!

 What is a teaching assistant qualification?

-The way these qualifications work is simple.
-What you’ll learn and how long you’ll study will change depending on which type of qualification you choose.
+The way these qualifications work is simple: you’ll study a range of modules as you work towards your qualification, but what you’ll learn and how long you’ll study will change depending on which type of qualification you choose.
 Let’s summarise each of the qualification types down below: